Germany: Car crashes into gates of Angela Merkel's chancellery | DW | 25.11.2020

 There were no immediate reports of casualties, although rescue crews confirmed to AP that the man who had been driving the car was being treated in an ambulance at the scene.

-A similar incident happened in 2014 when a car with a message written on it also drove into the chancellor's office.
+A similar incident happened in 2014 when an identical car with a message written on it also drove into the chancellor's office.

 Berlin has been a hotspot for demonstrations against coronavirus restrictions which have been attended by neo-Nazis and people pushing conspiracy theories.